Asalto

 Asalto, also known as the Assault Game, German Tactics or Officers and Sepoys, is a board game for two players in which one player, playing as the officers, attempts to defend a fortress from their opponent's invading rebels.
 The game is a variant on the Fox and Geese theme, and is commonly played in Germany, France, and England.

 Rules

-Asalto is an asymmetric game in which the players take on two very different roles: the rebels and the officers.
+Asalto is an asymmetric game in which the players take on two different roles: the rebels and the officers.
 The rebels' objective is to capture the two officers, surround them so that they cannot move, or occupy all of the points within the "fortress".
 The officers' objective is to capture enough rebels that these tasks become impossible.

 Setup

 Asalto is played on a grid of 33 intersection points in the shape of a cross, with a specially denoted arm known as the fortress at the top of the board.
 The total number of pieces in an Asalto game is 26, composed of 24 rebels and two officers.
 Before play begins, the rebels are arranged so that they sit on the 24 intersection points outside the fortress, while the officers may be arranged at the player's discretion inside the fortress.
 The game begins once the rebel player takes the first turn.